Gross Potential Rent Definition and Explanation

 Other Related Financial Metrics

 While GPR is an important financial metric, it’s not the only metric that attempts to help borrowers and lenders understand the profitability of a property.
 For example, a property’s rent roll actually shows its current rental income, which is affected by both vacancies and non-paying, late, or partially-paying tenants.
-In addition, T3 and T12 respectively show a property’s previous 3-month and previous 12-month financial numbers, which can also indicate income changes over time and expenses that could cut into a property’s potential profitability.
+In addition, T3 and T12 respectively show a property’s previous three-month and previous 12-month financial numbers, which can also indicate income changes over time and expenses that could cut into a property’s potential profitability.